-1.2.2 Other Materials/Resources
+1.2.3 Other Materials/Resources

 - Computer and mobile device (phone, tablet) for connectivity to online resources. - Accommodation requests must be discussed with Instructor at least one week before a test. - Scientific Calculator without memory capacity to store any course related formulas. - Loyola Sakai course management site: https://sakai.luc.edu/portal and tools integrated into the site (e.g. Panopto, Tests & Quizzes). - Loyola email.
-Messages are sent to the entire class via Sakai linked to your Loyola email account. - Additional web-based systems will be used for uploading your work and facilitating feedback and evaluation.
+Messages are sent to the entire class via Sakai linked to your Loyola email account.

+- Additional web-based systems will be used for uploading your work and facilitating feedback and evaluation.
 Registration will be free but required.
 These may include GradeScope, Flipgrid, and other sites. - Additional software will be used.
 Downloads will be free but required.
 These may include applications that convert photos to pdfs (examples: CamScanner, Scannable, GeniusScan), collaboration materials for group work (examples: JamBoard, OneNote), testing-related software approved by the University (e.g. Respondus Browser), and others.

-1.3 Course Description
+1.3 Course Description and Objectives

-The course further develops basic chemical principles from CHEM 101 and requires in-depth integration of concepts.
-Multiple perspectives of matter will be used to describe and explain characteristics, properties, and relationships across the following topics: liquids and solids, solutions, reaction kinetics, equilibria, acids and bases, reaction thermodynamics, electrochemical reactions.
+To acquaint students with fundamental concepts of chemistry and their applications in engineering science.
+Multiple perspectives of matter will be used to describe and explain characteristics, properties, and relationships across the following topics: atoms and molecules, solutions, reaction kinetics, equilibria, acids and bases, reaction thermodynamics, electrochemical reactions.

-Students will deepen their understanding of foundational concepts of chemistry and advance their skills in scientific problem solving, critical thinking and synthesis of concepts.
+Students will deepen their understanding of foundational concepts of chemistry and advance their skills in scientific problem solving, critical thinking and synthesis of concepts, such that students will be able to do the following: